-A low-carb, ketogenic diet is often used as a strategy to achieve weight loss, mental clarity, and other health benefits.
-But without proper knowledge, it’s easy to fall prey to mistakes.
-This may explain why individuals who’ve been on “keto” for weeks or months now, aren’t seeing the changes they expect.
+The ketogenic diet is often used to achieve weight loss, mental clarity, and other health benefits.
+But without proper knowledge, it’s easy to fall prey to keto mistakes.
+This may explain why individuals who’ve been on keto for weeks or months now, aren’t seeing the changes they expect.

 If you’re in this situation, know that it’s not too late.
 I made the same mistakes, but it didn’t mean that keto wasn’t for me.
-So cheer up.
-This article lists ten common keto mistakes and what you can do to fix them.
+This article lists 10 common mistakes and what you can do to fix them.

 Remember that keto flu is expected and temporary.